flexanalytics/dbt-business-intelligence/README.md

               field: customer_key
 ```

+Another way for tools to derive joins from dbt models is by defining primary and foreign keys.
+While many columnar databases (e.g. Snowflake) do not enfore referential integrity (primary and foreign keys), they can still be defined so that tools can pick them up.
+For traditional relational databases, it can be important to define primary and foreign keys for performance reasons as well.

+> Important: to use primary and foreign key constraints, set the dbt_project.yml variable "dbt_constraints_enabled: true"

+> Note: dbt 1.5+ supports primary_key and foreign_key [constraints](https://docs.getdbt.com/reference/resource-properties/constraints).
+However, as of dbt-core v1.5.2, constraints require [contracts](https://docs.getdbt.com/reference/resource-configs/contract) to be enabled.
+The catch-22 is that contracts then require ALL model columns to define data_type, but data_type is database-specific, so you lose the incredible database agnostic features of dbt.
+For this reason, we use the [`dbt_constraints`](https://github.com/Snowflake-Labs/dbt_constraints) package to enable cross-database support for primary and foreign keys.
+The issue will be tracked [here](https://github.com/flexanalytics/dbt-business-intelligence/issues/11).

 ### Data Freshness

 BI tools should use dbt's built in run/job update timestamps and [source freshness](https://docs.getdbt.com/reference/resource-properties/freshness) to display data freshness information to end users.